Aoibhinn/CI-MS5-PinkAccessories/README.md

 - User Story 5.5: As a regular user I can view the product image, description, colour, code, rating, category and description
 - User Story 5.11: As a regular user I can set the product size(if applicable for the product) and quantity for a product (one plus)
 - User Story 6.1: As a regular user I can view the products with product image, category, and price is displayed
+- User Story 8.1: As a regular user I can view 4 blog items on a page with a blog image, and 150 characters of the blog item text and a read more button
+- User Story 8.2: As a regular user I can click on the read more button on the Blog page, I will be navigated to the blog item with a blog item image, blog item text and any comments will be displayed
+- User Story 8.3: As a regular user I can add a comment to a blog item
+- User Story 8.4: As a regular user I can add a delete a comment that I had originally added on a blog item
+- User Story 8.6: As a regular user who has not registered or logged into the website, I cannot add a comment to a blog item
 - User Story 9.1: As a regular user I can view my Default delivery information: Phone Number, Street Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country
 - User Story 9.2: As a regular user I can update my Default delivery information: Phone Number, Street Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country
 - User Story 9.3: As a regular user I can view my order history(Order Number, Date, Items and Order Total)